Olakunle Fatukasi: Denver Broncos

 On December 16, 2022, Fatukasi was signed to the practice squad of the Denver Broncos.
 On January 11, 2023, Fatukasi was released by the Broncos.

 New England Patriots

 On January 18, 2023, Fatukasi signed a reserve/future contract with the New England Patriots.
 On August 12, Fatukasi was waived by the Patriots.

 Kansas City Chiefs

 On August 15, 2023, Fatukasi signed with the Kansas City Chiefs.
 He was waived with injury designation on August 29.
 He reverted to the Chiefs' injured reserve after going unclaimed on waivers.
 On September 1, he was released from injured reserve after reaching an injury settlement with the Chiefs.

 Los Angeles Rams

 Fatukasi signed with the Los Angeles Rams practice squad on October 11, 2023.
 He signed a reserve/future contract on January 15, 2024.

 Fatukasi was waived on August 25, 2024.

 St. Louis Battlehawks

 On December 4, 2024, Fatukasi signed with the St. Louis Battlehawks of the United Football League (UFL).
 He was released on May 14, 2025.

+Birmingham Stallions

+On January 13, 2026, Fatukasi was selected by the Birmingham Stallions in the 2026 UFL Draft.